 What Kind of Website Do You Need?

 Depending on the type of business you operate, the kind of website you need will vary.
-While all websites have many similarities, your business site will need certain features that others don’t.
+While all websites have many similarities, your business site will require certain features that others don’t.

 If you own a restaurant, for example, you’ll likely want to display a menu on your website.
 In contrast, a certified public accountant (CPA) likely will consider an easy-to-use contact form essential.

-Below you’ll find a list of business categories along with recommendations on what website building software makes the most sense for these types of businesses.
+Below we'll explore different business categories along with recommendations on what website building software makes the most sense for these types of businesses.

-Examples of local businesses include restaurants, CPAs, plumbers, real estate agents, flower shops, and many other stores, shops, or markets you might find when driving down main street.
+Examples of local businesses include restaurants, CPAs, plumbers, real estate agents, flower shops, tanning salons, you name it.
+Think of any corner store or market you might find when driving down your main street as a perfect example of a niche business with specific website needs.

-While these businesses generally don’t need large or complex websites, their sites must provide basic information about them while helping customers solve their problems.
+While these businesses generally don’t require large or complex websites, their sites must provide basic information about them while helping customers solve their problems.

-Warning: It’s not enough to simply have a Facebook page, a Google My Business account, or a Yelp profile for your business.
-While all of these will help promote your business brand and increase its visibility, a website for which you have 100 percent control represents the first real step to becoming a legitimate business.
+Remember, it's not enough to simply have a Facebook page, a Google Business Profile, or a Yelp profile for your business.
+While all of these will help promote your brand and increase its visibility, a website for which you have complete control represents the first real step to becoming a legitimate business.

 Surprisingly, they often create much simpler websites than you may expect.
 Many of their sites are just blogs on a much larger scale.
 While a large business website may include hundreds or thousands of pages, the technology required to create it is actually no more complicated than what you need to build a small, simple blog.